• Over 37 million magnets in stock

 2. This fine powder is heated to 1 000 °C in a step called calcining, then mixed with water and a binding agent before being dried, turning the mixture back into a powder.

 3. Once the powder is dry, it is pressed into the shape of the raw magnet.
-However, at this stage, they are not magnetic yet.
+However, at this stage, they are not yet magnetic.

 4. The ferrite magnets then go through a sintering process.
 During sintering, the particles of the pressed powder are fused together or compacted by applying heat, which densifies the magnet.